digineo/texd/README.md

   - `:2201` (bind to all addresses on port 2201)
   - `localhost:2201` (bind only to localhost on port 2201)
   - `[fe80::dead:c0ff:fe42:beef%eth0]:2201` (bind to a link-local IPv6 address on a specific interface)

 - `--tex-engine=ENGINE`, `-X ENGINE` (Default: `xelatex`)

   TeX engine used to compile documents.
 Can be overridden on a per-request basis (see HTTP API below).
 Supported engines are `xelatex`, `lualatex`, and `pdflatex`.

-- `--processing-timeout=DURATION`, `-t DURATION` (Default: `1m`)
+- `--compile-timeout=DURATION`, `-t DURATION` (Default: `1m`)

   Maximum duration for a document rendering process before it is killed by texd.
 The value must be acceptable by Go's `ParseDuruation` function.

 - `--parallel-jobs=NUM`, `-P NUM` (Default: number of cores)

   Concurrency level.
 PDF rendering is inherently single threaded, so limiting the document processing to the number of cores is a good start.

-- `--queue-length=NUM`, `-q NUM` (Default: 1000)
+- `--queue-wait=DURATION`, `-w DURATION` (Default: `10s`)

-  Maximum number of jobs to be enqueued before the HTTP API returns with an error.
+  Time to wait in queue before aborting.
+When <= 0, clients will immediately receive a "full queue" response.

 - `--job-directory=PATH`, `-D PATH` (Default: OS temp directory)

-  Place to put job sub-directories in.
+  Place to put job sub directories in.
 The path must exist and it must be writable.

 - `--pull` (Default: omitted)